-This bill amends the Traxler-McCauley-Law-Bowman Bingo Act by updating Section 7a and adding new sections 7e, 7f, and 7g.
+The bill amends the Traxler-McCauley-Law-Bowman Bingo Act by updating Section 7a and adding new sections 7e, 7f, and 7g.
 Key changes include the requirement that charity game tickets must be purchased by qualified organizations from the bureau or a supplier, with the bureau determining the number of tickets and their resale price.
-The bill also specifies that qualified organizations must retain 60% of the proceeds from ticket sales, while the bureau retains 40%, except as otherwise provided in the new sections.
-Additionally, it establishes that charity game tickets cannot be sold to individuals under 18 years of age, although those aged 18 or older can purchase tickets as gifts for minors.
+The bill also specifies that a qualified organization must retain 60% of the proceeds from ticket sales, while the bureau retains 40%, except as outlined in the new Section 7e.
+Additionally, the bill establishes that charity game tickets cannot be sold to individuals under 18 years of age, although those aged 18 and older can purchase tickets as gifts for minors.

 Statutes affected: House Introduced Bill: 432.107